Encharted Cook

 Elderflower and Lemon Mini Trifles are elegant and easy to make.
 Lemon and Elderflower are combined in both a drizzle and a pudding to make a citrusy flavor with a soft, white floral overtone that is fresh and sweet.

-Then, buttery pound cake is flavored with the drizzle, layered with lemon and elderflower pudding, and clouds of whipped topping.
+Then, buttery pound cake is flavored with the drizzle and layered with lemon and elderflower pudding, and then with clouds of whipped topping.

 Yellow and white mini trifles are on a lovely mirrored serving tray.